 Faculty may use this form to request a grade change.
+To submit an Incomplete grade, please use Incomplete and W Form.
 Faculty ONLY may complete this form, not students.

 On rare occasions, errors in grading are discovered by faculty or students after grades are posted.
 On even rarer occasions, students may have concerns about grading that do not fall within the parameters of the faculty-initiated grade change policy (Section 1 below).
 The policy outlined below governs the circumstances under which grade change requests may be made and the procedures for doing so.